mbjones/arctic-training3/README.md

 - Matthew Jones
 - Jeanette Clark

-Testing repository for the Arctic Data Training.
+Testing repository for the Arctic Data Training for good.

 Add some more descripotion.